Manage user accounts with scripts

 * Note: These options are supported for LDAP only when the username is an email.

 You run the User Management tool from the Windows or Linux command line.

 To run the User Management tool:

-Make sure that you are a root, mc, or UFTMadmin user.
+Make sure that you are a root, dl, or Digital Lab admin user.

 - For Windows, under the Digital Lab installation, make sure you have admin privileges.
 Navigate to the server\bin folder and run

 For Linux, change directory to your Digital Lab installation's server/bin directory and run

 - Select the task you want to perform and press Enter.

 When creating passwords, make sure to follow the following guidelines: The password must be 6-20 characters, and include at least one uppercase English character, one lowercase English character, and one digit.

 Tip: If a user is locked, first unlock the user and then reset the password.
 This way the user does not need to wait the default locking time interval of 15 minutes before logging in again.